Logic Patterns

 - Request Pattern: new_logic_row(ModelClass) returns LogicRow with .row

-- Rule APIs: Check logic_bank_api.prompt for correct parameters
+- Rule APIs: Check logic_bank_api.md for correct parameters

 - Anti-patterns: No get_logic_row(), no calling=False, no app_logger in rules